 In summary, various other dimensions of globalization can act as substitutes for unskilled labor migration.
 Moreover, the economic benefits of such migration for the O country are overwhelmingly clear.
-On the negative side of the ledger, we can record the not inconsiderable social costs incurred as a result of prolonged family separations as well as the risks of exploitation and ill treatment of migrants, temporary or permanent, in the D country.
+On the negative side of the ledger, we can record the not-inconsiderable social costs incurred as a result of prolonged family separations as well as the risks of exploitation and ill treatment of migrants, temporary or permanent, in the D country.

 Turning to the benefits and costs of unskilled migration with respect to the D country, the situation is somewhat less clear.
 The arrival of "cheap labor" from abroad is usually greeted by much more political flak than the arrival of "cheap goods" incorporating "cheap labor."
-Yet both serve the interests of dispersed D country consumers since the former may encourage the survival, at least for a time, of relatively "sick" or defensive industries, while the latter directly enhances consumer welfare.
-The other benefits, increasingly recognized, especially in the rich D countries suffering from low birth rates, is that large-scale migration by overwhelmingly young workers is necessary to help support the welfare and safety net packages of the indigenous elderly population.
-We can safely assume that such pressures in the future will be even greater because of continuously falling birth rates and rising life expectancies.
-It is, moreover, a fact that there are jobs, at the lower end of the occupational totem pole, mostly in agriculture and personal services, that D country workers are reluctant to take up and which have been increasingly filled by unskilled immigrants.
-In this important sense, unskilled immigrants are substitutes for capital, increase indigenous labor force participation rates and thus enhance the productive capacity of the D country.
+Yet both serve the interests of dispersed D country consumers because the former may encourage the survival, at least for a time, of relatively sick or defensive industries, while the latter directly enhances consumer welfare.
+The other benefit, increasingly recognized, especially in rich D countries suffering from low birthrates, is that large-scale migration by overwhelmingly young workers is necessary to help support the welfare and safety-net packages of the indigenous elderly population.
+We can safely assume that such pressures in the future will be even greater because of continuously falling birthrates and rising life expectancies.
+It is, moreover, a fact that there are jobs at the lower end of the occupational totem pole, mostly in agriculture and personal services, which D country workers are reluctant to take and which have been increasingly filled by unskilled immigrants.
+In this important sense, unskilled immigrants are substitutes for capital, increase labor force participation rates, and thus enhance the D country's productive capacity.

 Nevertheless, resistance to the admission of unskilled migrants continues to be formidable in almost all D countries.
-The key objection, emanating mainly from unions and their political allies, focuses on the cost, in terms of lowering indigenous unskilled worker wages, as we would expect from economic theory.
+The key objection, emanating mainly from unions and their political allies, focuses on the cost in terms of lowering indigenous unskilled worker wages, as we would expect from economic theory.
 Nevertheless, what empirical evidence we have casts doubt on the robustness of this effect.
-David Card, for example, examining such national experiments as the Mariel boat lift and Algerian inflows into France, found only relatively minor negative wage impacts on earlier migrants and virtually none on indigenous unskilled workers.6 All in all, from a global welfare point of view, unskilled migration from poor to rich countries seems to have large upside benefits for both sides, yet it is clearly the most controversial, and the most restricted, of all globalization flows.
-Here politics and both intentional and unintentional misperceptions decidedly trump economics.
+David Card (2001), for example, examining such national experiments as the Mariel boatlift and Algerian inflows into France, finds only relatively minor negative wage impacts on earlier migrants and virtually none on indigenous unskilled workers.
+All in all, from a global welfare point of view, unskilled migration from poor to rich countries seems to have large benefits for both sides; yet, it is clearly the most controversial and most restricted of all globalization flows.
+Here, politics and both intentional and unintentional misperceptions decidedly trump economics.

-III.
 Migration of the Skilled